akmadd/Expense-Tracker/README.md

 # Expense-Tracker
 A mini Project on javascript to enhance my javascript knowledge with real practicals, so i made an expense tracker app in which i can track my expenses

+hope you get something to learn from it :-)